-Don’t wait until the warning signs to test for bowel cancer
+Bowel cancer testing, don’t wait until the warning signs

 The national bowel cancer screening program has been running for many years, inviting all Australians aged 50 to 74 to self-test for Australia’s third-most common cancer.
 However, there are calls to take a more proactive approach to the disease’s prevention, by lowering the recommended age bracket to allow more people to be tested at an earlier age.